 Grace, I grew up surrounded by nothing but love, and my heart breaks for you.
 Hopefully your profession and friendships have allowed you to create your own surrogate family; but if not, maybe it is time to volunteer at a nursing home and "pick" a loving mom.
 I can assure you that there are many older women who would love to have a foster daughter to share her wisdom with.
 If you don't know how to begin, call a nearby nursing home and ask to speak to the social worker.
 Tell the social worker you would like to visit with a resident who is lonely, because you have no extended family of your own, you might change two lives for the better.

 Jilson has a good suggestion!
 I'm glad that you find comfort in ThriftyFun, Grace.
-I'm sorry for what you've gone through, but hope and wish the best for your future!

 I know sort of how you feel, I never had a mom or dad, I knew who they were, but, they were never around, I was raised by someone else.
 My wonderful mother and father in law took the place of a mom and dad, my mother in law became the mother I never had, I can always rely on Thriftyfun to give me answers for the questions I have, they are a wonderful bunch of people, Thanks Thriftyfun.
 So always when you have a question, Thriftyfun always will have an answer, you can rely on them.